Choose Language

 If someone else thinks that you or someone in your family is at risk of being abused or harmed they can report it to the Police or Social Services.
 If this happens someone from Social Services will speak to you or someone in your family to find out if anyone is at risk of abuse.
 Social Services will use the information they gather to make a decision about how best to help to prevent or stop abuse from happening.

-More information can be found in Ukrainian, here: Ending physical punishment in Wales: information for parents | GOV.WALES
+More information can be found here: Ending physical punishment in Wales: information for parents | GOV.WALES

 Title